angular/angular/TOOLS_DART.md

 exercise your application in a way that triggers the execution of uncovered code.
 A common example is error handling code.
 Just because your testing never encountered an error does not mean the error won't happen in production.
-You therefore do not have to rush and remove all the `catch` blocks.
+You therefore don't have to rush and remove all the `catch` blocks.

 ### Reducing code size

+To reduce code size, you can disable reflection, enable minification, and manually remove dead code.
+You can also try less safe options such as telling dart2js to trust type annotations.

 #### Disable reflection